Sexting Laws in Wisconsin

 Changes in the Law

 In the future, there may be new laws in place that carry more situation-specific penalties.
 These would prevent two naive teens from being labeled as sex offenders while still allowing more serious cases to receive harsher penalties.
 Until then, though, sexting will be treated as a sex crime regardless of who participates and why.
-If you have been charged with sexting, contact Eisenberg Law Offices to set up a consultation.
+If you have been charged with sexting, contact Eisenberg Law Offices to set up a free consultation.